little-hell/little-hell-example/README.md

 Zendoom is a hyper-minimalist fork of Chocolate Doom that aims to:
 - Have the smallest, easiest to understand version of the Doom codebase, by throwing backwards compatibility to the wind (if necessary).
     - Doom v1.9 only.
 No Doom II, FreeDoom, Strife, Hexen, Heretic, etc.
-    - No DeHackEd
+    - No DeHackEd.
-    - No total conversion support (WAD merging/DeuTex
+    - No total conversion support (WAD merging/DeuTex stuff).
-    - No emulation of OPL, GUS, MIDI, and PC speaker sound engines
+    - No emulation of OPL, PAS, GUS, MIDI, and PC speaker sound engines.
+We have _SDL_ and `.ogg` files.
     - No CMake and Autotools support, just a single Meson `meson.build` file.
-    - No `setup` application
+    - No `setup` application.
-    - No terminal/console emulation via `textscreen`
+    - No terminal/console emulation via `textscreen`.
-- Make exploring the core principles of the Doom engine as zen-like as possible
+- Make exploring the core principles of the Doom engine as zen-like as possible.
 - Integrate an embedded scripting language (such as Lua or Guile) to allow experimentation with the engine in a higher-level language.

+One could argue that this completely guts and kills the soul of DOOM.
+And you probably wouldn't even be wrong, but this is for science and John Carmack released Doom under the GPL.

 ## Motivation

 ### Zen in the build system
 Build systems for C can be awfully yucky and not very Zen.
 Zendoom supports one build system: Meson.
 There aren't a dozen nested `CMakeLists.txt` and `Makefile.am` files.
 There is one build file, 99% of which is just listing the source files to be compiled.
 It's _great_.
+This means:

 - [x] Add Nix shell for Zen-like, project dependency management and an isolated development environment. _Your system package manager is not Zen._
 - [x] Add Meson build